 You can never have too many places for storing your liquor!

 Travel Kit – Gifts for mixologists on the go

 I got the idea originally from my great Uncle Charlie.
 One year he drove up from Florida to visit us in NY.
-My dad went to make him a pre-dinner cocktail, but didn’t have his preferred brand.
+My dad went to make his pre-dinner cocktail, but didn’t have his preferred brand.
 He told my dad to wait a minute, went off to his car, and came back with a mini travel bar with his favorite bottle!